RyanSalomon/RyanSalomon/README.md

 As a Junior Cybersecurity Analyst, I focus on protecting digital assets by identifying and mitigating threats using foundational security techniques and tools.

-## Objective

-My journey in computer science has ignited a strong passion for cybersecurity, driving me to pursue a career as a Tier 1 Analyst or a similar role within a Security Operations Center (SOC).
 ## Skills

 | Skill                                         | Associated Projects         |